chaconlab/ilmode/README.md

  <video  width="320px" height="175px"  src="https://user-images.githubusercontent.com/19269061/141282242-ac69849d-3ceb-4241-8f11-fcdb0ab5c0a4.mp4" autoplay="true" loop="true" controls="controls" >
   </video>

-Alternatively to a single mode motion, you can move in the direcction defined by a random contribution of all the modes (option -s 1):
+Alternatively, to a single mode motion, you can move in the direction defined by a random contribution of all the modes (option -s 1):
 <pre>
 ../sbg/bin/ilmode 3hsz.pdb  81 93 --chain A -i 1 -o _allF -m 2 -s 1 -a  1  --rmsd 3.0 --drmsd 0.25
 ../sbg/bin/ilmode 3hsz.pdb  81 93 --chain A -i 1 -o _allB -m 2 -s 1 -a -1  --rmsd 3.0 --drmsd 0.25